Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 6 Other Types of Mosquitoes in Hawaii

-Even though the two types of mosquitos listed above are the most common, there are 8 different mosquito varieties in the Hawaiian islands.
+Even though the two types of mosquitoes listed above are the most common, there are 8 different mosquito varieties in the Hawaiian Islands.

 Read on to learn more about the others!